The Haunted Dolls' House

-"The Haunted Dolls' House" (1923) is a short story by M. R. James, collected by him in A Warning to the Curious and Other Ghost Stories (1925).
-It was commissioned by Queen Mary, wife of George V, as a miniature book for her famous Dolls' House, which can still be seen in Windsor Castle.
-It is in many ways a typical James story, thematically linked to other works of his, especially "The Mezzotint".
-Though usually considered a story for adults, it has also been claimed as children's fiction.

-Synopsis
+"The Haunted Doll's House" is a 1923 short story by M. R. James, first published in The Empire Review and Magazine in February 1923.

+Plot summary

-The story opens in the middle of a conversation between the antique dealer Mr Chittenden and his potential customer Mr Dillet.
+The story opens in the middle of a conversation between the antique dealer, Mr. Chittenden, and his potential customer Mr. Dillet.
 They discuss a collector's item in Chittenden's stock and haggle over it; a price is agreed, the sale is made, and Dillet leaves.
-Chittenden's wife comments that she is glad the thing has gone, and gone to that customer.
+Chittenden's wife comments how she is glad the thing has gone, and gone to that customer.

 Dillet has his purchase carefully driven home then unpacks it and examines it in detail.
-It is a dolls' house in Strawberry Hill Gothic, six feet long, with many dolls: a middle-aged couple, two children, an old man in bed, and various servants.
-Dillet retires to bed, but is presently woken by the sound of a bell tolling one o'clock and sees the doll's house, now looking more like a real house in a real landscape.
-The lady of the house visits the old man in his bedroom, and she and a nurse make him drink a posset, upon which he has a fit and dies.
+It is a dollhouse in Strawberry Hill Gothic, six feet long, with many dolls: a middle-aged couple, two children, an old man in bed, and various servants.
+Dillet retires to bed, but is suddenly woken up by the sound of a bell tolling one o'clock and notices the doll's house, now looking more like a real house in a real landscape, coming to life.
+The lady of the house visits the old man in his bedroom, where she and a nurse make him drink a posset, upon which he has a fit and dies.
 A man in black arrives in a coach, bearing papers, but is sent away.
 There is a second visionary scene in which a coffin stands in the house.
 The father jokingly frightens the children by pretending to be a ghost.
-After the children have been left alone a man-sized froglike creature enters their darkened bedroom; "it was busy about the truckle-beds, but not for long".
+After the children have gone to bed, a man-sized froglike creature enters their darkened bedroom; "it was busy about the truckle-beds, but not for long".
 Dillet sees the house in commotion, and again hears the clock tolling one.
-In a final scene two small coffins are borne out of the house.
-Dillet's nerves suffer, and he takes a holiday on the east coast, where he again meets Chittenden, recovering from his own experience of the same vision.
+In a final scene, two small coffins are borne out of the house.

+Dillet is frightened by these occurrences, and takes a holiday on the east coast, where he again meets Chittenden, recovering from his own experience of the same vision.
 They agree that the man in black was a lawyer bringing a draft will, and Chittenden says he thinks the dolls' house originated somewhere not very distant, prompting Dillet to investigate.
-He finds that the Merewether family of nearby Ilbridge House had been bereaved of two children in the mid-18th century, and that their father had been a promising architect who had made at least one architectural model.
-Visiting Ilbridge House he finds that it is in ruins and quite unrecognizable, but that the chime of the church clock is startlingly familiar.
+He finds that the Merewether family of nearby Ilbridge House had lost two children in the mid-18th century, and their father was a promising architect, who had made at least one architectural model.
+Visiting Ilbridge House, he finds that it is in ruins and quite unrecognizable, but notes how the chime of the church clock is startlingly familiar.